bolcom/hive_compared_bq/README.md

 * Detection of skew

 ## Installation

+This software works with Mac (tested on 10.11 and 10.12) and on Linux (tested on Redhat 6).
+It is not expected to work on Windows.

 Make sure the following software is available:
 * Python = 2.7 or 2.6 (see [restrictions for 2.6](#note-python-version-26))